White label, or Recertified š¤

 To conclude

-In the end, itās up to you whether you rather buy new drives at a higher cost (ā¬ā¬ā¬), a recertified drive (ā¬ā¬) or white label drive (ā¬).Ā
+In the end, itās up to you whether you rather buy new drives at a higher cost (ā¬ā¬ā¬), a Factory Recertified drive (ā¬ā¬) or a White Label drive (ā¬).Ā

 I hope this explanation helped you to better understand the difference and helps you in your purchase decision.